8 Great Escapes Near Atlanta

-Take your family and get away from it all this summer!
-Atlanta Parent’s staff has done the work for you, visiting deluxe resorts, rustic inns and affordable cottages to find great places to stay on any budget, all within “weekend only” driving distance from Atlanta.
+Take your family and get away from it all.
+Visit deluxe resorts, rustic inns and affordable cottages, all within weekend only driving distance from Atlanta.

 Wilderness at the Smokies